openhab/website/about/trademark-faq.md

 # openHAB Trademark Policy - Frequently Asked Questions

+This document answers some of frequently asked questions (FAQs) about the openHAB's trademarks and their allowable uses.
+Be sure to review our [Trademark Policy](/about/trademark), which outlines important requirements for any uses of openHAB marks.

+The following information helps ensure our marks and logos are used in approved ways, while making it easy for the community to understand the guidelines.
+If you have any questions about the use of logos or trademarks, see our trademark resources or contact us.

 ## What is the openHAB trademark policy?

 The openHAB trademark policy outlines the rules and guidelines for using the openHAB trademark and logo.